Dave-team/Knowledge-base/Social.md

 - Experience sharing: What did I experience lately that I want to share?
   - I read this article
   - I met this friend in the pub and X happened
+  - I want to see X - have you heard of it?
 - Small talk questions
   - Any books your read / movies / series you saw?
   - Any travelling plans?
   - Question around situation: e.g. in news, at the office.
 "Did you hear about X"
   - Ask for opinions: What do you think about X?
+- To move deeper in conversation, exchange info that is more personal.
+The people in the conversation need to match the level of details they share.
+Otherwise the other person feels exposed.
+If you tell someone about your vulnerabilities and display a calm, self-assured attitude about them, they’ll often respond to your lead and feel they’re fine as well.

 **New joiner at work**
 - Hey I don’t think we’ve met yet.
 I’m Dave.
 Great to meet you.